usatlas/AFdocs/tier3docs/UserOnboarding/facility.md

 ### Brookhaven National Lab (BNL)

 The Shared Physics Analysis Resources (SPAR) @ BNL is a project to provide computing resources (CPU, disk space, analysis support) for a "shared" T3 at BNL.
-These computing resources will be available for use and testing to all US ATLAS members (not explicitly BNL users).
+These computing resources are available for use and testing to all US ATLAS members (not explicitly BNL users).
 The system uses the already existing [Scientific Data and Computing Center (SDCC)](https://www.sdcc.bnl.gov/information/about-sdcc).
-It is supported with the help of the US ATLAS Technical Support Group.
+It is supported with the help of the [US ATLAS Technical Support Group](https://po.usatlas.bnl.gov/programoffice/ps.php).

 ### University of Chicago (UChicago)